Alert dashboard for Prometheus Alertmanager.

-To start docker image build from lastet master branch run:
+To start docker image build from lastet main branch run:

-Note that latest master branch might have bugs or breaking changes.
+Note that latest main branch might have bugs or breaking changes.
 Using release images is strongly recommended for any production use.

 Building a Docker image

-This will build a Docker image from sources.
+This will build a Docker image locally from sources.

 /health endpoint can be used for health check probes, it always responds with